 However, some stakeholders question whether the internet is actually perilous in a way that warrants such concerns.
-Critics such as Professor Simone van der Hof, Professor of Law and Digital Technologies at Leiden University, challenge the assumptions that children are inherently vulnerable and that parents, rather than children, are the appropriate decision makers regarding their children's privacy and data protection.164 She argues that if both assumptions are true, little opportunity remains to secure children's rights.165
+An interesting perspective is offered by Professor Simone van der Hof, Professor of Law and Digital Technologies at Leiden University, who challenges the assumptions that children are inherently vulnerable and that parents, rather than children, are the appropriate decision makers regarding their children's privacy and data protection.260 She argues that if both assumptions are true, little opportunity remains to secure children's rights.261

 Other critiques of COPPA find that COPPA incentivizes operators to ignore children online.
 For example, in a publication describing age assurance, 5Rights Foundation described COPPA as "a marketing code [enacted] at a time when the digital world was neither as pervasive nor persuasive as it is now," noting that the framework "has driven a 'don't look don't see' attitude to the tens of millions of under 13s who enter an adult world of aggressive data collection, targeting and harmful content.
-This sanctioned blindness has also disincentivised the development of services and products for children."166
+This sanctioned blindness has also disincentivised the development of services and products for children."262